 Stuck On You: How important is the care of children’s baby teeth?

 Yasmin: Care of the baby teeth is just as important as care of the adult teeth.
-Most people don’t realise that the last of your baby teeth are often not lost and replaced by adult teeth until approximately the age of twelve.
+Most people don’t realise that the last baby teeth are often not lost and replaced by adult teeth until approximately the age of twelve.